Possible Bearish Inside Day Candle Pattern Detected for Pub Serv Enterp (NYSE:PEG) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Pub Serv Enterp (NYSE:PEG)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Pub Serv Enterp (NYSE:PEG) based on the price action in the company's shares.
-Today's price range of $51.90 and $52.65 is within yesterday's high and low of the day.
+Yesterday's price range of $51.90 and $52.65 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Pub Serv Enterp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

+In the past 52 weeks, shares of Pub Serv Enterp have traded between a low of $34.75 and a high of $63.88 and closed yesterday at $51.66, which is 49% above that low price.
+Over the last five market days, the 200-day moving average (MA) has remained constant while the 50-day MA has declined 0.6%.

 Public Service Enterprise Group Incorporated is a public utility holding company.
 The Company, through its subsidiaries, generates, transmits, and distributes electricity and produces natural gas in the Northeastern and Mid Atlantic United States.